danlobo1999/deep-audiobook-tuner/README.md

 ## Libraries to install

-run `pip install -r requirements.txt` to install all the required libraries
+Run `pip install -r requirements.txt` to install all the required libraries

+Install ffmpeg in your conda environment `conda install -c conda-forge ffmpeg`